 - (1) Minor: Producing a maximum of 10,000 barrels a year (or similar level of production).
 The term includes guided tours and free tastings of malt beverages, distilled spirits, or wine produced onsite. - (2) Major: Producing more than 10,000 barrels a year (or similar level of production).
 The term includes guided tours and free tastings of malt beverages, distilled spirits, or wine produced onsite." - "Car Wash.
 A facility with mechanical or hand-operated equipment used for cleaning, washing, polishing, or waxing of motor vehicles." - "Communication Support Structure, Alternative.
 A facility such as a rooftop structure, facade-mounted concealed structure, clock tower, campanile, steeple, light structure, or other wireless communication structure that supports or conceals an antenna." - "Dish antenna.
 A receiver or transmitter of electromagnetic energy, especially microwaves or radio waves, consisting of a reflector shaped like a shallow dish larger than 1 meter in size." - "Drive-Thru.
 An accessory facility that allows a customer to be served while seated in a vehicle, typically accessory to an eating and drinking establishment, bank, dry cleaner, or pharmacy." - "Dwelling, Single-Unit.
-A detached building containing one dwelling unit that is used exclusively by one family for non-transient residential living and permissible accessory uses." - "Dwelling, Two-Unit.
+A detached building containing one dwelling unit that is used exclusively by one family for non-transient occupancy for residential purposes, and permissible accessory uses (see Figure 21-10.3)." - "Dwelling, Two-Unit.
 Two dwelling units in a single structurally independent building.
-Use of a two-unit dwelling is the occupancy of each dwelling unit in the two-unit dwelling by one family for non-transient, residential purposes and permissible accessory uses." - "Eating and Drinking, General.
-An establishment that serves meals to patrons for compensation as a principal use.
-Must have suitable kitchen facilities connected therewith, containing the necessay equipment and supplies for cooking an assortment of foods that may be required for ordinary meals.
-General eating and drinking may include the sale of liquor with appropriate Honolulu liquor commission license.
-See also bar, nightclub.
-A bona fide general eating and drinking establishment is distinguished from a bar or nightclub because the principal offering is the sale of food and nonalcoholic drinks for consumption onsite or offsite.
-See also drive-thru."
+Use of a two-unit dwelling is the occupancy of each dwelling unit in the two-unit dwelling by one family for non-transient occupancy for residential purposes, and permissible accessory uses (see Figure 21-10.3)."